Ryan-B1yth/CLONE_stock_take_app/static/docs/TESTING.md

 ![Take stock coverage report](../assets/images/coverage_report.PNG)

 ### URLs
 - Automated tests ensured that each page resolved to the correct location.
-URLs that required arguments to resolve where tested manually using multiple users to ensure they could only access pages with their data on it.
+URLs that required arguments to resolve were tested manually using multiple users to ensure they could only access pages with their data on it.

 ### Views
 - Automated tests tested for GET requests only.
 POST request were tested manually.